ryanhamley/vue-mapbox-gl/README.md

 # install dependencies
 yarn

-# serve with hot reload at localhost:8080
+# serve at localhost:8080 (if your running dev for the first time, you must run yarn build first)
 yarn dev

 # build for production with minification